odenio/pgpool-cloudsql/UPGRADE.md

 ## `v1.1.0` → `v1.1.1`

-> 🛑 this release allows discovering database instances worldwide inside your GCP project, and not only in the pod region.
+> ℹ️ this release allows discovering database instances worldwide inside your GCP project, and not only in the pod region.

+### VALUES - New:
+- `discovery.stayInRegion` -- The discover logic looks for databases in the same pod's region, all regions otherwise; default is true

 ## `v1.0.X` → `v1.1.0`